getconnect/connect-js/README.md

 ## Contributing

-We love open source here at Tipi HQ, so we are happy to accept pull requests and will endeavor to fix the issues and include the enhancements that the community raise.
+We love open source, so we are happy to accept pull requests and will endeavor to fix the issues and include the enhancements that the community raise.

 ## Building